Non-commutative fermion mass matrix and gravity: Part I: A review of algebraic perspectives on quantum gravity

 \section{Part I: A review of algebraic perspectives on quantum gravity}

-All sincere apologies are offered to anyone whose work has been omitted or misrepresented and any advice of this nature will be gratefully implemented.

-This review is not supposed to be a summary of the content of each paper cited, rather its purpose is to extract and highlight important contributions towards answering the old and new questions listed above.
+This is not supposed to be a literature review nor a summary of the content of each paper cited, rather its purpose is to extract and highlight certain contributions towards answering the old and new questions listed above.
 Each part is also interjected with comments to interconnect the topics and to sew central threads throughout the paper.
+All sincere apologies to anyone whose work has been omitted or misrepresented.